rajat81/Roman-to-Integer-Converter/README.md

 # roman_to_integer_conversion
-Converts Roman numeral into Integer.
+Converts Roman numeral into Integer
 Thats the problemstatement for code:
 Write a program that, given a Roman numeral as a string R, prints via standard output the integer value of that numeral.